ShadowTitan123/TextTranslatorCY/README.md

 This project is licensed under the MIT License
 ## Acknowledgments

-* Thanks for CodeYoung Team For Assigning This Assignment
+* Thanks for CodeYoung Team For Assigning This Assignment.